amkdg/CrackedAppleSiliconMinecraft/README.md

 ---

 ## Running the game
-You can run the game using `sh launch.sh "email" "password" "username" "3g"` `"email"` and `"password" are optional arguments`.
+You can run the game using `sh launch.sh "email" "password" "username" "3g"` \
+`"email"` and `"password"` are optional arguments.
 `"3g"` (3 gigabytes) is the amount of RAM to be allocated to the Java Virtual Machine.

 ---